Hi folks! I want to talk about a touchy subject in the whole food, keto + paleo community. CALORIES!

 THIS IS WHAT THE KETO CALORIE CALCULATOR RECCOMENDS BASED ON MY INFO:

 *From the calorie calculator with my body fat percentage and energy expenditure, it tells me I need about 1800 calories a day, some days I will not eat that much, that’s okay.
 Don’t eat when you’re not hungry.
-Alternately, the days I work out, I usually eat a little over…. think bigger picture.
+Alternately, the days I work out, or the day after I eat more.
+That 1800 isn’t some magical number.
+It’s a suggestion.
+Somedays might be 1500 calories days, some days might be 2100….
+THINK BIGGER PICTURE.
 Think sustainable changes.

 Step four: You and your body are one.
 You’ve really gotten the hang of portion sizes and what you need to feel satisfied.
 You have enough energy for your activity level and feel really good.
 Stop tracking.
 You don’t need to obsess over every bite.
 Once you find a grove, the natural ebb and flow of your eating habits you will see that it’s not about the meal or the day, you will see that in the larger picture, as long as you’re not chronically overeating, you fuel your body with whole foods and you stay active you will reach your goals.